Getting Started with NetBird Enterprise Commercial License

 • Run docker compose ps and confirm the expected services are running.

-• Check docker compose logs -f netbird-server caddy.
+• Check docker compose logs -f netbird-server traefik.

 • Open the dashboard and complete owner setup.